rdegges/django-twilio/docs/source/index.rst

 User's Guide
 ------------

+twilio 5.x SDK support works for the 0.8 version.

+Please see version 0.9.0a1 for twilio 6.x support.
+Stable release is on the way.

 This part of the documentation contains an extensive walk through of django-twilio.
 It begins with some background information about django-twilio,